* Tarullo gives three-pronged approach to stem risks

 * Align capital, liquidity standards with U.S. banks

-Fed Governor Daniel Tarullo outlined a three-pronged approach that would force the largest U.S. divisions of foreign banks to establish holding companies over all subsidiaries.
-Under this proposal, the Fed would stop relying on foreign oversight of banks.
+Fed Governor Daniel Tarullo outlined a three-pronged approach that includes forcing the largest U.S. divisions of foreign banks to establish a “top-tier U.S. intermediate holding company,” or IHC, over all subsidiaries.

-The proposal, which the Federal Reserve Board is now refining, would require foreign banks’ U.S. holding companies to comply with the same capital rules that apply to U.S. banks, and it would make liquidity standards “broadly consistent” with domestic rules, he said.
+The plan, which the powerful Federal Reserve Board is now refining, would also apply to the IHCs the same capital rules applicable to U.S. banks, and make liquidity standards “broadly consistent” with domestic rules, he said.

-Tarullo’s landmark proposal suggests that, four years after the worst of the financial crisis, regulators remain wary of the risks posed by big banks that do business globally, and are prepared to tighten the rules as a precaution.
+Tarullo’s landmark proposal suggests that, four years after the worst of the financial crisis, regulators remain wary of the risks posed by big banks that do business globally, and are prepared to set national rules as a precaution.

-“By imposing a more standardized regulatory structure on the U.S. operations of foreign banks, we can ensure that enhanced prudential standards are applied consistently across foreign banks,” Tarullo told a Yale School of Management forum.
+“By imposing a more standardized regulatory structure on the U.S. operations of foreign banks, we can ensure that enhanced prudential standards are applied consistently across foreign banks and in comparable ways between U.S. banking organizations and foreign banking organizations,” Tarullo told a Yale School of Management forum.